 Star apples are unlike the regular apples you come across.
 This delicate, sweet tropical fruit is widely consumed in summers.
 It has a ‘starburst’ core and vibrant purple and juicy flesh.
 The benefits of the star apple can be attributed to its nutrients.
-It is rich in dietary fiber, vitamin C, and polyphenols and may help lower blood sugar and promote gut health.
+It is rich in dietary fiber, vitamin C, and polyphenols and may help lower blood sugar and promotes digestion and gut health.
 Keep reading to learn more about the fruit, understand how it may contribute to your health, and ways to consume it.